Zegapain: Anime

-The anime series was compiled and released on 9 DVD sets from 2006 to 2007.
+The anime television series was compiled and released on nine DVD sets from 2006 to 2007.
 The series was released on Blu-ray boxset in September 2010.

 List of episodes

+Films

+A compilation film, Zegapain Adaptation, was released in 2016 to celebrate the series' tenth anniversary.
+Using footage from the TV series interspersed with new animation and characters, Zegapain Adaptation uses the concept of the server "loops" in telling its story, and is revealed by the end of the film to be a prequel to the events of the first episode of Zegapain.

+A sequel film, titled Zegapain STA, was released by Sunrise's parent company, Bandai Namco Filmworks, on August 16, 2024.

 Video games

 Two Xbox 360 games based on the anime have been released in Japan.
 The first, Zegapain XOR, was released in July 2006.
 The second, Zegapain NOT, a follow-up to Zegapain XOR, was released on December 7, 2006.
 Both titles were developed by Cavia and published by Bandai Namco Games.

 The first game, published by Bandai, is called Zegapain XOR and was released in Japan on July 27, 2006.
 The game is similar in nature to Zone of the Enders.
 A mech action game, the player controls Cerebrant Toga Vital and the plot runs parallel to the events of the anime.
 Zegapain XOR is set on the Oceanus-class ship Dvaraka and commanded by Isola, a recurring character in the anime series.
 Several characters who appear in the game make brief appearances in the anime series.

 A second game, titled Zegapain NOT, was released on December 7, 2006 in Japan.
 Also based on the anime series, Zegapain NOT is a sequel and companion to Zegapain XOR and continues the storyline of the previous game.
 The game features a special online mode that allows for cross-disc online play, enabling players with Zegapain XOR to play against players with Zegapain NOT.
 The game has over 3,000 ways to customize your character.

 The main character is Toga Dupe, Toga Vital's lost character and memory data salvaged by Gards-orm, who controls the Anti-Zega Coatlicue.
 The story is set and told from the point of view of the Gards-orm, the antagonists to the heroes in the anime and Zegapain XOR.